-The Moncton Hospital, a facility within Horizon Health Network, is recruiting a Locum Geriatrician with the possibility of this position becoming permanent.
+The Moncton Hospital, a facility within Horizon Health Network, is recruiting a Geriatrician.
 The Geriatrics Program provides out-patient consultation, in-patient consult services and a full-service Geriatric Clinic with nursing support, physiotherapy, occupational and speech language therapy and pharmacy.
 There are approximately 2000 nursing home beds and 2000 Special Care Home beds in the region.
 Residents of these facilities are currently looked after by the family physicians.
 There are opportunities to provide consultation services to these facilities.

 Horizon Health Network, , is one of the largest health-care organizations in Atlantic Canada, operating 12 hospitals and more than 100 medical facilities, clinics and offices providing medical services ranging from acute care to community based health services to New Brunswick, northern Nova Scotia and Prince Edward Island.
 With 1,000 physicians, an annual budget exceeding $1 billion and approximately 13,000 employees, Horizon Health Network’s strategic vision focuses on research, innovation and education.